ModdingForDummies/LinkerLauncher/README.md

 # LinkerLauncher
-A modification and fix for the Black Ops Launcher that was included with LinkerMod.
+A modification and fix for the Black Ops Launcher that was included with LinkerMod patch for the Black Ops Mod Tools.

 # Purpose of the Launcher
 This launcher is in a dire need of fixes.
 From light settings to even reflections.
 With the proper fixes, the Launcher can do map compiling without needing to place extra settings to annoy you.